PluralKit/PluralKit/docs/content/command-list.md

 - `pk;config split IDs [on|off]` - Toggles whether to display 6-letter IDs with a hyphen, to ease readability.
 - `pk;config capitalize IDs [on|off]` - Toggles whether to display IDs as capital letters, to ease readability.
 - `pk;config pad IDs [left|right|off]` - Toggles whether to pad (add a space) 5-character IDs in lists.
+- `pk;config proxy switch [on|off]` - Toggles whether to log a switch whenever you proxy as a different member.

 ## Server owner commands
 *(all commands here require Manage Server permission)*